camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I become a Project participant?**

 To become an official Project participant, you should intend to make ongoing contributions to one or more Sub Project(s).
-At that point you simply have to add your name to the [PARTICIPANTS.MD](./PARTICIPANTS.MD) file of the Project and announce it on the Project mailing list.A possible, but not required, graduation path is to become a Codeowner of a Maintainer later
+At that point you simply have to add your name to the [PARTICIPANTS.MD](./PARTICIPANTS.MD) file of the Project and announce it on the Project mailing list.
+A possible, but not required, graduation path is to become a Codeowner or a Maintainer later.

 **How do I add a Sub Project?**

 As a Project participant, propose the new Sub Project to the Steering Committee.
-If Steering Committee accepts, create the Sub Project in the GitHub repository.
+If Steering Committee accepts, it creates the Sub Project in the GitHub repository.
 Add at least a README.MD explaining the description and the goal of the Sub Project, a CODEOWNERS and a MAINTAINERS.MD with the Maintainers of the Sub Project (at this point, this probably means you).

 **How do I archive or remove a Sub Project?**